-$$I(r,r_x) = \int{-\infty}^{\infty} h\left(t - \frac{2r'}{c}\right) \exp\left(-4i\pi\frac{r'}{\lambda}\right) A(r') \int{0}^{R_x} S(r', r'x)$$ where r is the range, r_x is the cross-range, h is a matched filter, t is the time, c is the speed of light, λ is the wavelength, A is a function accounting for the antenna pattern, processing gain and the range spreading loss, S is the scattering amplitude, a is the two-way amplitude azimuth antenna pattern, R_0 is the range location of the radar, and F is a focusing function.
-Details of the formula can be found elsewhere.38

-$$a\left(\frac{r_x - r'x}{R_0}\right) \exp(iF(r_x - r'x)^2) dr'x dr'$$ (1)
+$$I(r, r_x) = \int{-\infty}^{\infty} h\left(t - \frac{2r'}{c}\right) \exp\left(-4i\pi \frac{r'}{\lambda}\right) \cdot A(r') \int{0}^{R_x} S(r', r'x) \cdot a\left(\frac{r_x - r'x}{R_0}\right) \exp\left(-iF(r_x - r'x)^2\right) dr'x dr'$$ (1)

-Three SAR images are displayed in Fig. 7.
-They were collected by using the experimental setup given in Fig. 8 and elucidated by the stripmap SAR image reconstruction equation shown above.
+Three SAR images were displayed in Fig. 7.
+They were collected by the experimental setup given in Fig. 8 and elucidated by the stripmap SAR image reconstruction equation shown above.
 The total reflectivity measured in each experiment was counted to indicate the overall response of the target to the signal profile changes.
-We used the collected responses at t_1 (Fig. 7a, without irradiation) as the reference baseline for comparison.
+We used collected responses at t_1 (Fig. 7a, without irradiation) as the reference for baseline the comparison.
 Various reflectivity amplitude peak profiles and photoinduced intensity changes over the range (vertical direction) and cross-range (horizontal direction) of measurements were evaluated for the signal comparison.
-As a result, total reflectivity changes from 113768 (Fig. 7a) to 116117 units (Fig. 7b) were detected after illumination for 13.5 min.
+As a result, a total reflectivity changes from 113,768 (Fig. 7a) to 116,117 units (Fig. 7b) was detected after illumination for 13.5 min.
 The image was accompanied by a certain degree of 3D amplitude shifts in the profile.
-Due to the fact that the ratio of the applied coating zone to the full plate area is only ~7.0%, the overall signal amplitude value changes revealed an effective 29.54% increase of reflectivity.
-This can be correlated to the same amount of response efficiency produced by the coated area of the photoexcited C{60} (>DPAF-C9)-encapsulated γ -FeO_x@ AuNPs in the PDMS thin film.
-Similar measurement using a longer illumination period of 30 min led to the total reflectivity amplitude changes further to 121651 units.
+By the fact that the ratio of the applied coating zone to the full plate area is only ~7.0%, the overall signal amplitude value changes revealed an effective 29.54% increase of reflectivity.
+This can be correlated to the same number of response efficiency produced by the coated area of photoexcited C{60} (>DPAF-C9)-encapsulated γ -FeO_x@AuNP in PDMS thin film.
+Similar measurement using a longer illumination period of 30 min led to the total reflectivity amplitude changes further to 121,651 units.
 This value increase corresponds to effective reflectivity amplification by a factor of ~99%.
-All observations are found to be consistent with our dielectric measurements in the frequency range of 0.5-4.0 GHz, giving a demonstration of feasibility in terms of tunability and modulation ability of SAR-signals by 2 by either increase or decrease of its reflectivity to alter the image effectively.
+All observations are found to be consistent with our dielectric measurements in the frequency range of 0.5-4.0 GHz, giving the demonstration of feasibility in terms of tunability and modulation ability of SAR-signals by 2 in either increase or decrease of its reflectivity to alter the image effectively.

-Fig. 7 Distant monostatic reflective SAR images of a triangular glass plate partially coated with 2. (a) Image profile with no light. (b) After 15 min. (c) After 30 min of LED-white light illumination.
+Fig. 7 Distant monostatic reflective SAR images of a triangular glass plate partially coated with 2. a) Image profile with no light. b) After 15 min. c) After 30 min of LED-white light illumination.
 It shows signal amplification going from t_1 to t_3 at 0.5-4.0 GHz.